aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 ## Testing

-To test end to end flow of application, use below steps
+To test the end-to-end flow of application, use the following steps:

-1. To test any of the APIs created via command line or third-party tools such as Postman , you will need to provide an Token (IdToken) in the "Authorization" header.
-You can authenticate with Amazon Cognito User Pool using AWS CLI and use IdToken value present in the output of the command (it is available in the stack outputs as well):
+1. To test any of the APIs created via command line or third-party tools such as Postman, you will need to provide a Token (IdToken) in the "Authorization" header.
+You can authenticate with Amazon Cognito User Pool using AWS CLI and use IdToken value present in the command's output (it is available in the stack outputs as well):

 ```bash
     aws cognito-idp initiate-auth --auth-flow USER_PASSWORD_AUTH --client-id <cognito user pool application client id> --auth-parameters USERNAME=<username>,PASSWORD=<password>
 ```

 2. Submit a new Job Request via API call using /submit-job-request endpoint.
-This API call sends message to Amazon Simple Queue Service (Amazon SQS) queue and triggers job process.
+This API call sends a message to the Amazon Simple Queue Service (Amazon SQS) queue and triggers a job process.
 For the API call, you need to use the IdToken generated in the previous step.<br>
-   Below is a sample CURL command, in HTTP Body provide a payload specific to job process, this payload will be published to Amazon SQS queue.
+   Below is a sample CURL command.
+In HTTP request provide a payload specific to job process, this payload will be published to Amazon SQS queue.
    ```bash
     curl --location --request POST 'https://<API Gateway Sender API Endpoint>/submit-job-request'  -H 'Content-Type: application/json' --data-raw '< Batch process JSON Payload>' -H 'Authorization:<IdToken>'
    ```
-3. Once the message is published to Amazon SQS via Amazon API Gateway endpoint, SendMessageResponse payload will be provided as part of HTTP response.
+3. Once the message is published to Amazon SQS via Amazon API Gateway endpoint, SendMessageResponse payload will be provided as part of the HTTP response.
 Note down the MessageId attribute from response.<br>
    Sample SendMessageResponse payload

 ```bash